 See the paper-based tests page for more details.

-On-screen tests (Levels 2 and 3): We will transfer candidate details to Surpass (our on-screen testing system) if the on-screen test unit entry option is chosen.
+On-screen tests (Levels 2 and 3): We will transfer candidate details to Surpass (our on-screen testing system) if the on-screen examined unit entry option is chosen.

 See the on-screen tests page for more details.

 For centre-assessed units, once moderation has taken place and the OCR moderator has confirmed your candidates’ claims, we issue electronic results and a hard copy report.

 A moderation report is completed by the OCR moderator and emailed to you within 48 hours of the moderation.